yash9263/login/README.md

-# Login page using MERN stack
+# Backend and Frontend using MERN stack.

 It can store all the login information of a user.